 Here’s something new: I’ll be living in Edinburgh until January!
 I’m working with Tom Leinster at the University of Edinburgh, supported by a Leverhulme Fellowship.

 One fun thing I’ll be doing is running seminars on some topics from my column This Week’s Finds.
-They’ll take place on Thursdays at 3:00 pm UK time in Room 6206 of the James Clerk Maxwell Building, home of the Department of Mathematics.
+They’ll take place on Thursdays at 3:00 pm UK time in Room 6206 of the James Clerk Maxwell Building, home of the School of Mathematics.
 The first will be on September 22nd, and the last on December 1st.

 We’re planning to